 Finally, the reticular system is central to pleasure and pain processing.
 Its so-called “reward” and “punishment” networks activate approach and avoidance drives, good and bad feelings, positive and negative emotions at all brain levels.
 We’ll trace that out in Essay 4.
 The point here is human nature is built on this positive-negative duality, programmed in the brain’s core networks.

 Again, our maps are incomplete and our knowledge is limited.
-But we do know that many – maybe most – reticular networks participate simultaneously in two or three or more of the functions listed above.
+But we do know that many – probably most – reticular networks participate simultaneously in two or three or more of the functions listed above.
 And multiple networks may be so interconnected that clear distinctions among them and their functions are impossible.
 Core networks have many different functions, but all are mixed and merged.
-Compared to other brain systems, reticular processing patterns are diffuse, undifferentiated, and highly fluid.
+Compared to other brain systems, reticular processing patterns are poorly differentiated and highly fluid.
 Signals flow through the core in streams and waves, their currents in constant flux.

 And these are the central energy currents of consciousness –